dewitt4/Cloud-Custodain/docs/source/azure/examples/resourcegroupsorphanresources-general-compute-networking.rst

 .. _azure_orphanresources-disk:

-- Deletes all disks that are not being managed by a VM
+Deletes all disks that are not being managed by a VM:

 .. code-block:: yaml